vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 Pārvatī’s svayaṁvara.’
 The insertion of this hemistich may have been prompted by the harsh transition from the Tripura battle scene to Śiva’s transformation into a chilḍ Since this hemistich is only found in the Telugu and some of the Grantha mss, it may be secondary and not have formed part of the original MBh text, but, all the same, it could represent a reminiscence of the original context to which the myth told in the following verses might have belongeḍ

 Another significant variant is found ad  59c.
 This reading, although the editors of the Critical Edition have relegated it to the apparatus, is supported by a substantial part of the northern and southern mss as well as by some of the mss at MBh 13.145.30c, and would correspond much better with the story as told in SP.
-According to this reading Śiva changes into a little child ‘to test Umā’ \( umāṁjij˜

-nāsamāno, subject Śiva\), corresponding to SP 29a \(BrP 36.28a\) 25 If one of the variant readings of the BrP text that are presented in Schreiner and Söhnen’s edition corresponds with SP, the other readings are ignoreḍ Occasionally, if these variant readings resemble the SP reading, they are also given in the apparatus with siglum Bpur\*.
+According to this reading Śiva changes into a little child ‘to test Umā’ \( umāṁjijñāsamāno, subject Śiva\), corresponding to SP 29a \(BrP 36.28a\) 25 If one of the variant readings of the BrP text that are presented in Schreiner and Söhnen’s edition corresponds with SP, the other readings are ignoreḍ Occasionally, if these variant readings resemble the SP reading, they are also given in the apparatus with siglum Bpur\*.

 26 Occasionally the Ve ˙